Period leaking: Why it happens & how to deal

 When it comes to leakage, you are not alone!

 Every menstruator has at least one embarrassing story about the time their period leaked.
-If it was a public leak, the story is probably even more memorable than a typical leak sprung while sleeping.
+If it was a public leak, the story is probably even more memorable than a typical period leak in the middle of the night while sleeping.

 How have these brave women endured the embarrassing aftermath of leaks?

-Some have taken to carrying oversized tote bags while on their period.
+Some have taken to carrying oversized tote bags during menstruation.
 Tote bags serve the dual function.
 They can transport endless period products, wet wipes, and spare clothes and also create a barrier of protection from the overly-critical eye.

 Some women have stopped wearing white pants.